Why Health Care Companies Should "Walk the Walk" When It Comes to DEI

 “The reality is that everybody's interested in knowing how to reach different communities,” Dr. Caballero says.
 “Why?
 Because they want to sell their products to everybody.”

-In a multicultural society like the U.S., that means communications like advertisements must appeal to different audiences in different ways, whether in a different language, on a different medium or with different cultural references.
+In a multicultural society like the U.S., that means communications like advertisements must appeal to different audiences in different ways, whether in a different language, on a different medium, or with different cultural references.
 To do so, having a diverse and culturally aware team is pivotal.

 It’s also important that health care business leaders are aware of potential blind spots and unconscious biases that could seep into their work.
 Being culturally aware doesn’t mean people need to know everything, but they must have the humility to turn to another teammate for insight when someone else’s expertise is better suited for a given situation.